Pam Lilley, CPA, CA, LPA

 Pam earned a Bachelor of Arts (BA) in accounting and a Master of Accounting (MAcc) in 2001 from the University of Waterloo.
 She is a Chartered Professional Accountant (CPA), qualifying as a Chartered Accountant (CA) in 2003.
 She earned a Leadership Niagara Certificate of Completion in 2007.

-Pam is the treasurer of United Way Niagara and a member of the board of directors of Special Olympics Canada
+Pam is the board chair of United Way Niagara and the treasurer of Special Olympics Canada.

 Contact Pam Today